jR4dh3y/tt/README.md

 # Sports Match Organizer App
-A modern React Native mobile application for organizing and joining sports matches.
+(wirefraim of applicaton that i build during ide-bootcamp 2025 at iit jammu, planing to complete during sem brake) A modern React Native mobile application for organizing and joining sports matches.
 Built with Expo, Tamagui, and React Native.

 ## Features